New pharmaceutical research utilising nanobiotechnology in Finland

 Finnish industry has been investing in research and development in the area of nanotechnology since the 1990s.
 One of the main objectives of the consortium is to develop existing nanotechnologies into technologies that can be used in the research of biological materials.
 The project also aims to serve as a launch pad for domestic SMEs and start-ups in the sector to access the global nanobiomedicine market.

-"In the EV consortium, SMEs have access to the consortium’s extensive expertise in the research, development and commercialisation of new technologies and applications.
+"In the EV consortium, SMEs have access to the consortium’s extensive expertise in the research, development, and commercialization of new technologies and applications.
 Our company has competence in device development, in particular, so collaborating with different actors in the project will help us align our own application development work with the needs of the sector,” says Mari Tenhunen, CEO at Timegate Instruments Ltd.

 A total of 13 consortium partners